biffcrash1/solar_tracker/README.md

 - **Tracks the sun** using two photoresistors and a motorized panel.
 - **Automatic adjustment** with configurable tolerance, timing, and filtering.
 - **Night mode** with automatic east return and day/night transitions.
+- **Monitor mode** for continuous tracking with configurable thresholds.
 - **Modular design**: Each subsystem (sensors, motor, tracker, display, terminal) is encapsulated in its own class or module.
 - **Comprehensive serial logging** for monitoring and debugging.
 - **Interactive terminal interface** for monitoring and configuration.